 The following are the two most commonly used poll-based association modes:

 Symmetric active mode

 The client and the symmetric active modes should be used when NTP is required to provide a high level of time accuracy and reliability.

-When a networking device is operating in the client mode, the device polls its assigned time-serving hosts for the current time.
-The networking device then picks a host from among all the polled time servers to synchronize the time.
-Because the relationship that is established in this case is a client-host relationship, the host does not capture or use any time information sent by the local client device.
+When a networking device is operating in the client mode, it polls its assigned time-serving hosts for the current time.
+The networking device will then pick a host from among all the polled time servers to synchronize with.
+Because the relationship that is established in this case is a client-host relationship, the host will not capture or use any time information sent by the local client device.
 This mode is most suited for file-server and workstation clients that are not required to provide any form of time synchronization to other local clients.
-Use the ntp server command to individually specify the time-serving hosts with which you want to synchronize your networking device and to set your networking device to operate in the client or symmetric active mode.
+Use the

-The specific mode that you should set on each of your networking devices depends primarily on the role that you want them to assume as a timekeeping device (server or client) and their proximity to a stratum 1 timekeeping server.
+The specific mode that you should set for each of your networking devices depends primarily on the role that you want them to assume as a timekeeping device (server or client) and the device’s proximity to a stratum 1 timekeeping server.

-A networking device engages in polling when it is operating as a client or a host in the client mode or when the device is acting as a peer in the symmetric active mode.
-Although polling does not usually place a burden on memory and CPU resources such as bandwidth, an exceedingly large number of ongoing and simultaneous polls on a system can seriously impact the performance of a device or slow the performance of a given network.
-To avoid having an excessive number of ongoing polls on a network, you should limit the number of direct, peer-to-peer, or client-to-server associations.
+A networking device engages in polling when it is operating as a client or a host in the client mode or when it is acting as a peer in the symmetric active mode.
+Although polling does not usually place a burden on memory and CPU resources such as bandwidth, an exceedingly large number of ongoing and simultaneous polls on a system can seriously impact the performance of a system or slow the performance of a given network.
+To avoid having an excessive number of ongoing polls on a network, you should limit the number of direct, peer-to-peer or client-to-server associations.
 Instead, you should consider using NTP broadcasts to propagate time information within a localized network.